saboyle/LeavingCareWiki/Housing.md

 If you're under 18, contact your **Personal Adviser** at **Children's Services** who should treat you as what they call a ‘child in need’ of emergency accommodation
 [https://www.gov.uk/your-rights-to-housing-if-youre-under-18](https://www.gov.uk/your-rights-to-housing-if-youre-under-18)

+If you are between 18 and 25 you have the right to be supported by the council so contact your **Personal Adviser**

 If you don’t get support from the council these sites can help:

 **Centrepoint**  [https://centrepoint.org.uk/do-you-need-help/i-need-help-now/im-care-leaver](https://centrepoint.org.uk/do-you-need-help/i-need-help-now/im-care-leaver)